kovidgoyal/calibre/manual/faq.rst

 What devices does calibre support?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 calibre can directly connect to all the major (and most of the minor) e-book
-reading devices, smarthphones, tablets, etc.  In addition, using the
+reading devices, smartphones, tablets, etc.  In addition, using the
 :guilabel:`Connect to folder` function you can use it with any e-book reader
 that exports itself as a USB disk.
 Finally, you can connect wirelessly to any
 device that has a web browser using the calibre Content server.